dev89s/bookstore/README.md

 ## 🚀 Live Demo <a id="live-demo"></a>

-- An implementation of this portfolio is live on [Render.com website](https://math-magicians-blyx.onrender.com) (to be updated)
+- An implementation of this portfolio is live on [Render.com website]https://bookstore-cms-7ctr.onrender.com/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>